L-citrulline

 These compounds are important to your heart and blood vessel health.
 They may also boost your immune system.

 L-citrulline boosts nitric oxide production in the body.
 Nitric oxide helps your arteries relax and work better, which improves blood flow throughout your body.
-This can be helpful for treating or preventing many diseases.
+This may be helpful for treating or preventing some diseases.

-Evidence suggests the supplement can help lower blood pressure in people with prehypertension.
-This is an early warning sign for high blood pressure.
-It means you have a slightly raised blood pressure reading of 120/80 to 139/89.
-Prehypertension raises your risk for high blood pressure and heart disease.
+There is some evidence to suggest the supplement could possibly help lower blood pressure in people with elevated blood pressure.
+Elevated blood pressure raises your risk for high blood pressure and heart disease.
+Definitions for blood pressure levels are:

 L-citrulline supplements may ease symptoms of mild-to-moderate erectile dysfunction (ED).
 Scientists say L-citrulline does not work as well as ED drugs such as Viagra.
 However, it appears to be a safe option.